 Preying On The Needy

 The narcissistic do-gooder preys on susceptible and struggling human beings.
 Social work and ministry are easy ways to gain recognition.
-Another person’s struggles are just stepping stones to fulfill their own desperate need for adulation.
+Another person’s struggles are just stepping stones to fulfilling their own desperate need for admiration.

 Pathological narcissists manipulate people in order to achieve their self-serving agenda – fame, gain, and devotion.

 And philanthropy has become the easiest route to being in the limelight.

 Charity Begins In Front Of The Camera

 In today’s world, social work has become fashionable.
 What with celebrities showing up for humanitarian photo calls?

 Being part of a charitable organization is the best way to up one’s social standing and garner publicity.
 A celebrity without a philanthropic cause gets less media attention.

 No one really bothers about the people who are supposed to benefit from these organizations.

 Moreover, who will call out those kindly narcissistic humanitarians even though their ulterior motives may be apparent?